The Importance of Treating Depression and Addiction in New Jersey

 Major Depressive Disorder (MDD)

 Major depressive disorder, often known as clinical depression, is a severe mental health illness characterized by persistent feelings of melancholy, despair, and a loss of interest or pleasure in almost all activities.
-It can have a substantial influence on a person’s everyday life, affecting their ability to work, sleep, eat, and enjoy themselves.
+It is classified as one of the primary mood disorders, a group of mental health conditions that also includes bipolar disorder and other mood-related issues.
+MDD can have a substantial influence on a person’s everyday life, affecting their ability to work, sleep, eat, and enjoy themselves.

 MDD is more than just feeling down; it is a chronic condition that often requires professional help.